turingschool/front-end-curriculum/lessons/express-with-knex.md

     ]);
   });
 };
 ```

 You'll notice that I used `Promise.all` this time.
-It's becasue I wanted to do three things (i.e. insert each of my fake foods). `Promise.all` will resolve when all three of my inserts resolve.
+It's because I wanted to do three things (i.e. insert each of my fake secrets). `Promise.all` will resolve when all three of my inserts resolve.

 ### Running the Migrations and Seeding the Database